 Where’s the Meat?

 When a recruiter sees a paragraph like this they skip right past it because it’s too general.
 It doesn’t give them any real understanding of whether you’re actually qualified for the job:

 The position requirements and my skills are a perfect match.
 As you’ll see on my enclosed resume, I have the educational background, professional experience, and track record for which you are searching.
 In addition, I am motivated and enthusiastic, and would appreciate the opportunity to contribute to your firm’s success.

-First, make sure to put the job title of the job you are applying for in the subject line of your email.
+First, make sure to put the job title of the job in the subject line of your email.

-Second, include a list of 6 – 10 points about your qualifications that are specifically related to the job requirements.
+Second, include 6 – 10 bullet points about skills and experience you have that are specifically related to the job requirements.
 For example, here are some points you could include in your application email:

 - I am currently working at ___________ doing ____________